cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 ![image](imgs/udp_3.jpg)

-Finally execute the App it should return:
+Finally execute the app, it should return the next:
 ```
 Start Echo Server

 ```

-Then in your computer you can open an TCP/Ip client with the next command in the console:
+Then, in your computer, you can open an TCP/IP client with the next command in the console:
 ` netcat -t 192.168.1.133 80`

-This command connects to the IP 192.168.1.133 and the port 80
+This command connects to the IP 192.168.1.133 and to the port 80

-Now right some characters in the terminal:
+Now wright some characters in the terminal:

 ```
 ~$ netcat -t 192.168.1.133 80